 Need ideas on how to enjoy the outdoors?
 Brandy Zwicker recommends walking, gardening, riding a bike, and even jogging if the person is able.

-“As long as you move a little and enjoy the fresh air and sunlight, you’re making your body stronger and mind sharper,” said Brandy.
+“As long as you move a little and enjoy the fresh air and sunlight, you’re making your body stronger and mentally sharper,” said Brandy.

 About Brandy Zwicker